Kozea/CairoSVG/pages/user_documentation.rst

 <http://cairographics.org/pycairo/>`_.
 It is known to work with Python 2.6,
 2.7, 3.1 and 3.2.

-Linux and MacOS users certainly have Python already installed.
+Linux and OS X users certainly have Python already installed.
 For Windows users, please install `Python <http://python.org/download/>`_ thanks to the adequate installer.